Relevance of the Basset history term for Lagrangian particle dynamics: Introduction

 Fluid motion is all around us, in the ocean, in the atmosphere, in industrial installations and in everyday live.
 Oftentimes, the fluid carries other materials with it, be it plankton, buoys, dust, particulate matter or any other type of small particulate pieces of immiscible material that does not dissolve in the carrier liquid.
 If the volume fraction of the particulate pieces is low, it can be assumed that they move in isolation and do not collide or affect each other's movement.
 Furthermore, if their mass fraction is low, the effect they have on the overall flow field of the carrier phase can be neglected.
 Thorough discussions of the many different aspects of the mathematical description of the motion of inertial particles and real world applications can be found in the literature~\cite{marchioli_modeling_2017}.

-The equation of motion for inertial but small particles that emerges from an inspection of the acting forces is called the Maxey-Riley equation (MRE)~\cite{maxey_riley_1983}.
+The equation of motion for inertial but small, spherical, fully submerged particles that emerges from an inspection of the acting forces is called the Maxey-Riley equation (MRE)~\cite{maxey_riley_1983} but was also independently introduced by Gatignol~\cite{Gatignol1983}.
 The MRE accounts for the Basset history force, which models the influence of the particle's past accelerations on its present motion.
 The equation is valid for particles of intermediate size that are too large to be considered passive tracers but not so large that they significantly disturb the fluid or that surface effects become important.
 The alternative is using a fully coupled fluid-structure interaction model, which, while detailed and realistic, requires massive computational effort and access to a powerful high-performance computing system~\cite{CostaEtAl2020}.

 Mathematically, the MRE is a second order integro-differential equation.
 The integral or Basset history term (BHT), which captures the history force, is difficult to handle numerically due to its non-local nature and is thus typically ignored~\cite{michaelides1992novel,farazmand_haller_2015}.
-However, depending on the size and density of the particle, ignoring the history term changes the simulated trajectories significantly~\cite{prasath2019accurate,Olivieri2014,DaitcheEtAl2014}.
+However, depending on the size and density of the particle, ignoring the history term changes the simulated trajectories significantly~\cite{Olivieri2014,DaitcheEtAl2014,prasath2019accurate}.
 The importance of the BHT for matching simulations of particle trajectories to experiments has also been confirmed: Candelier et al.~\cite{CandelierEtAl2004} investigate the impact of the BHT experimentally to elucidate how a particle is ejected out of a vortex flow and find that ``calculations without history force overestimate particle ejection''.
 Similar observations have been made in simulations\cite{Guseva2013}.